 to join a PESC Group or as a Member or Sponsor,

 PESC wants to hear from you!

 PESC also wants to hear from you if you have

 Simply give us as much detail as possible.

 If you have a file or document to share with PESC,

 MISSIONS, MEETING SCHEDULES & LOGISTICS

 This table details all active PESC GROUPS AND COMMITTEES, providing a listing of each along with their corresponding mission statements, chair(s) and meeting schedules.
-All groups and committees are chaired by PESC Members and participation in all groups and committees is limited to PESC Members, except Academic Credentialing & Experiential Learning, Canadian PESC User Group and Global ID Workgroup, in which participation is open and offered free of charge to the general public.
+All groups and committees are chaired by PESC Members and participation in all groups and committees is limited to PESC Members, except Academic Credentialing & Experiential Learning, Canadian PESC User Group, and GEO Code Workgroup, in which participation is open and offered free of charge to the general public.

 |GROUPS AND COMMITTEES||CHAIR(S)|